-4 Enrollment data reported via email on October 31, 2020 by Andrea Dassopoulos, Ph.D.
-Candidate and Project Manager for the Nevada Problem Gambling Study, International Gaming Institute, University of Nevada, Las Vegas
+5 Enrollment data reported via email on November 6, 2018 by Sarah St. John, Project Manager for the Nevada Problem Gambling Study, International Gaming Institute, University of Nevada, Las Vegas

-D. Nevada Problem Gambling Treatment Information Management and Research System
+D. Nevada Problem Gambling Treatment Information Management System

 DHHS funded problem gambling treatment in Nevada is informed by one of the nation's premiere evaluation systems.
 Beginning in 2006, the University of Nevada's International Gaming Institute (IGI), housed within the University of Nevada, Las Vegas (UNLV), has been contracted as the Information Management Contractor to evaluate state-funded problem gambling treatment programs in Nevada.
-Over the years the evaluation system has evolved and with can now be conceptualized into four components:
+Over the years the evaluation system has evolved and can now be conceptualized into four components:

 - 1. Utilization Management.
 Each month treatment providers enter encounter procedure codes that are utilized to generate fee-for-service reimbursement claims.
 Under this function, the Information Management Contractor serves as claims processor. - 2.
 Program Evaluation.
 Treatment programs enter intake data, discharge date, and submit client satisfaction surveys to the Information Management Contractor.
 This data includes client demographic information, information about their presenting problems, gambling related consequences, and information about their treatment process including if the client met the criteria for a successful discharge (see Appendix A for criteria). - 3.
+Follow-up Client Evaluation.
+All clients are encouraged to enroll in the UNLV IGI problem gambling treatment follow-up evaluation study.
+Study participants are contacted 30 days, 90 day, and 12-months after their enrollment date to assess gambling treatment outcomes along several domains (see Figure 4 for example domains). - 4.
 Quality Assurance & Compliance Monitoring.
-Each year DHHS funded gambling treatment grantees are provided a program review by a review team composed of a contracted program consultant, members of the UNLV IGI team, and DPBH staff.
-During the review program documents and client files are audited for accuracy in documenting service claims and compliance to program standards (see Appendix A). - 4.
-Research.
-In SFY2020, the investment into research was greatly expanded only to be suspended in SFY 2021 due to program budget cuts.
-One research program that continued was the gambling treatment client follow-up evaluation and behavior change analysis.
-This effort has resulted in enrolling over 70% of all Nevada gambling treatment clients.
-Study participants are contacted 30 days, 90 day, and 12-months after their enrollment date to assess treatment outcomes along several domains (see Figure 5 for example domains).
+Each year DHHS funded gambling treatment grantees are provided a program review by a review team composed of a contracted program consultant, members of the UNLV IGI team, and DHHS staff.
+During the review program documents and client files are audited for accuracy in documenting service claims and compliance to program standards (see Appendix A).

-Figure 5.
+Figure 4.